sjt48/EntanglementDynamics/README.md

 # EntanglementDynamics

-This repository contains code used for the project ``Measuring out quasi-local integrals of motion from entanglement" by B. Lu, C. Bertoni, S. J. Thomson and J. Eisert.
+This repository contains code used for the project *Measuring out quasi-local integrals of motion from entanglement* by B. Lu, C. Bertoni, S. J. Thomson and J. Eisert.

 The code in this repository makes use of the [QUIMB package](https://quimb.readthedocs.io/en/latest/) for quantum information calculations in many-body quantum systems.
 The Python script ``entanglement.py" generates the data used in this project.
 It takes three command line arguments, for the system size, disorder strength and maximum bond dimension respectively.
 For example, to run a simulation for L=12 at disorder strength d=9 and bond dimension chi=128, the command is the following: